amor71/LiuAlgoTrader/docs/source/Configuration.rst

 .. _here: https://toml.io/en/

-by default the trader application will be looking for a configuration file with the name *tradeplan.toml*.
+By default the trader application will be looking for a configuration file with the name *tradeplan.toml*.
 The configuration file, as it's name implies, defines the trade-plan for the trader execution: